“The three R’s - Reading, Writing, and ‘Rithmetic” Sir William Curtis (1752-1829), toast at a school dinner

 Only few studies analyzing the role of writing in mathematics make use of empirical data.
-Three literature reviews give an overview over these studies: Of the studies reviewed by Bangert-Drowns et al. (2004) that were published before 2000, 27 studies referred to mathematics.
+Three literature reviews give an overview of these studies: Of the studies published before 2000 reviewed by Bangert-Drowns et al. (2004) and 27 studies referred to mathematics.
 Miller et al. (2016) reviewed another three studies from the field of mathematics published in the period from 2000 to 2013.
 With the focus on mathematics, Powell et al. (2017) reviewed 29 studies published between 1990 and 2015, 17 of which included an intervention design.
 Notably, the studies included in the three reviews hardly overlap.
 Of the three studies mentioned by Miller et al. (2016), two were also included by Powell et al. (2017), while there is no overlap between Powell (2017) and Bangert-Drowns et al. (2004), which results in a total number of 45 relevant studies in the last 20 years.
 Compared to reading in mathematics, research on writing-to-learn can thus be considered underrepresented (Miller et al., 2016).

-The studies reported by Bangert-Drowns et al. (2004) that included writing activities in mathematics classrooms report a weighted mean effect size of d = 0.19 of writing-to-learn interventions compared to control groups.
+For studies by Bangert-Drowns et al. (2004) including writing activities in mathematics classrooms report a weighted mean effect size of d = 0.19 for writing-to-learn interventions compared to control groups.
 Most of these studies (25) included informational writing tasks, inviting students to describe processes, construct reports or create examples.
 Only few studies furthermore featured personal writing activities (11), including journals or documenting personal experiences.
 A metacognitive reflection of the ongoing learning process was prompted in the same eleven studies.
 Overall, studies reported in the review that included such prompts produced significantly higher effect sizes of d = 0.26 compared to studies without prompts for metacognitive reflection (d = 0.09).